Corruption in South Sudan: Other incidents

-On September 5, 2011, President Kiir demanded that £488 million SSP ($244 million) be awarded to ABMC Company, a private construction firm owned by a close associate of Kiir's, Benjamin Bol Mel, without the Council of Ministers' approval.
+On September 5, 2011, President Kiir demanded that SSP 488 million ($244 million) be awarded to ABMC Company, a private construction firm owned by a close associate of Kiir's, Benjamin Bol Mel, without the Council of Ministers' approval.
 The payment was supposedly for road construction, but as of 2013, according to Nyol Gaar Nguen, there was little evidence that the firm had actually done any construction work in connection with the contract.
 President Kiir reported $4 billion missing in 2012.
 In 2013, $6 million was reported stolen from the president's office.
 From 2012 to 2013, the Ministry of Roads and Bridges overspent its budget by 1513%.
-Cash sums of $14,000 and £176,000 SSP ($55,000) were reportedly stolen from the president's office in March 2013.
+Cash sums of $14,000 and SSP 176,000 ($55,000) were reportedly stolen from the president's office in March 2013.

-In April 2013, President Kiir fired the deputy Foreign Affairs minister for International Cooperation, Elias Wako Nyamellel, and suspended Yel Luol, an executive director in the president's office, Mayuen Wol, a personal assistant to the president, and Nhomout Agoth Cithiik, the accounts controller in the president's office, in connection with the disappearance of cash sums of £176,000 SSP and $14,000 from the president's office.
+In April 2013, President Kiir fired the deputy Foreign Affairs minister for International Cooperation, Elias Wako Nyamellel, and suspended Yel Luol, an executive director in the president's office, Mayuen Wol, a personal assistant to the president, and Nhomout Agoth Cithiik, the accounts controller in the president's office, in connection with the disappearance of cash sums of SSP 176,000 and $14,000 from the president's office.

-In May 2013, Rex Abdalla Nicholas, the Managing Director of Payii roads and bridges company, was arrested for misappropriating funds intended for the construction of a road from Juba to Kajokeji.
+In May 2013, Rex Abdalla Nicholas, the Managing Director of Payii Roads and Bridges Company, was arrested for misappropriating funds intended for the construction of a road from Juba to Kajokeji.
 The arrest took place after he had repeatedly ignored a summons by the South Sudan Anti-Corruption Commission (SSACC).
 A June 1, 2013, news article stated that the committee investigating the disappearance of money from the president's office had submitted its findings to the president.
 Sources said that owing to "a lot of interference during the investigation process," the committee was unable to determine how much money had gone missing.